yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## Interact
 - A character engages with a creature or element in the room.
-- Obvious information about a room should always be offered freely and at no cost, regardless of the room's size.
+- The **Warden** should present obvious information about the area, traps, and puzzles freely and at no cost.

 ## Rest
 - **Resting** takes one **dungeon turn**, and relieves _deprivation_ and _panic_.